gatling/gatling/src/docs/content/reference/integrations/ci-cd/jenkins/enterprise/index.md

 {{< img src="pipeline-generator.png" alt="Snippet Generator" >}}

-If you don't want to use the globally configured API token, you can chose another one [stored in a Jenkins secret text credential]({{< ref "#api-token-and-jenkins-credentials" >}}).
+If you don't want to use the globally configured API token, you can choose another one [stored in a Jenkins secret text credential]({{< ref "#api-token-and-jenkins-credentials" >}}).
 Choose one of the simulations in the drop-down menu, then click Generate Groovy.
 Copy and paste the result in your Pipeline script, eg:

 ##### Declarative Pipeline Syntax:
 ```groovy